News

 First Meeting: Oct.
 16th 2025

-Please bring a laptop if possible, or if not, sent me an email ahead of time.
+Please bring a laptop if possible, or if not, send me an email ahead of time.

 L∃∀N (lean) is a modern theorem prover and functional programming language that allows